 Angus’ award-winning career has taken flight at Groupon.
 He chats about his experience biking across India, building a billy cart with his Groupon team, and how his ambition helped him land a leadership role in National Sales.
+(And he’s featured in this viral marriage equality video!)

 Tell us about your role.
 What do you do?
 Why do you love it?